cmikedev/mystic-mindfulness/README.md

 User Story:

-As a Site User I can register an account so that add items to my cart.
+As a Site User I can sign up to a newsletter so that I can receive correspondence from the site.
 * Acceptance Criteria:
-    * User can register an account
-    * User can login
-    * User is made aware of their login status
-    * User can logout
+    * Unauthenticated user can sign-up to a newsletter
-    * User is made aware of their logout status
+    * Sign-up is not displayed for logged-in users
 ___

 </br>